Rector's Council

 Contact

-Harald Badinger completed his doctorate in Social and Economic Sciences at WU in 2001.
-He worked at WU’s Research Institute for European Affairs from 1999 to 2007, and in 2007 he received his venia docendi in economics.
-He conducted research at the Center for Economic Studies at LMU Munich as part of an Erwin Schrödinger Fellowship and then went on to work at the Economic Studies Division of the Oesterreichische Nationalbank (OeNB).
+Prof. Badinger obtained his PhD in social and economic sciences from WU in 2001.
+From 1999 to 2007, he worked at WU’s Research Institute for European Affairs, and in 2007, he earned his venia legendi in economics.
+Following a research stay at the LMU Munich Center for Economic Studies, as part of an Erwin Schrödinger Fellowship, he worked at the Economic Studies Division of the OeNB (Oesterreichische Nationalbank).

 Responsibilities